miku/ubl-wd-2024-pe/README.md

 > A software pattern provides a reusable solution to a recurring problem within a particular context [10]. -- [A Prompt Pattern Catalog to Enhance Prompt Engineering with ChatGPT](https://arxiv.org/pdf/2302.11382.pdf)

 * persona pattern, "act as X"
+* [EmotionPrompt](https://arxiv.org/pdf/2307.11760.pdf) -- "Large Language Models Understand and Can Be Enhanced by Emotional Stimuli"

+> EmotionPrompt outperforms existing existing prompt engineering approaches such as CoT and APE in most cases.
+We also see that EmotionPrompt can be plugged into APE in Table 1, indicating that EmotionPrompt is highly extensible and compatible with existing prompt engineering methods.

+More:

 * [analytic augmentation](https://github.com/williamcotton/empirical-philosophy/blob/main/articles/from-prompt-alchemy-to-prompt-engineering-an-introduction-to-analytic-agumentation.md#from-prompt-alchemy-to-prompt-engineering-an-introduction-to-analytic-augmentation)
 * [Chain-of-Thought Prompting Elicits Reasoning in Large Language Models](https://arxiv.org/abs/2201.11903)
 * [RAG](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/)